crate/crate/docs/appendices/release-notes/unreleased.rst

 - The ``node`` argument of the :ref:`REROUTE <alter_table_reroute>` commands of :ref:`ref-alter-table` can now either be the id or the name of a node.

+- Added support for the PostgreSQL array string literal notation.

 Fixes
 =====